movalex/BMD_requests/README.md

 ### Nodes and Flow
 1. add batch change properties for multiple selected nodes.
 2. add Copy tool with keystroke-mouse drag
-3. add dock scripts UI in the main UI.
+3. scripts with UI should be dockable within native interface
 4. add modifiers as tools for the flow, like masks
 5. add colorcode for expression links
 6. add alembic files by drag and drop